jd-camontoy/rs2-notes-api/readme.md

-# Motivation Meter Mini API
+# RS2 Note App API

 A small API that serves as the back-end service for Motivation Meter Mini web application.
 To see more details regarding Motivation Meter Mini web application, you may refer to its repository.